rsdoiel/antenna/archives/2024/science_and_technology_2024.42.md

 ---

-## 'Newport would look like Dubai' if guy could dumpster dive for lost Bitcoin hard drive
+## 'Newport would look like Dubai' if guy could dumpster dive for lost Bitcoin drive

 date: 2024-10-16, updated: 2024-10-16, from: The Register (UK I.T.
 News)